Skip to page content

 Occasionally a patient may be in with the doctor for longer than planned.
 This will cause the clinic to run late.
 We can only apologise if this happens and ask you to be patient.

 We will try to keep you fully informed should the clinic be running late.
-If you wish to know if your appointment will be later than planned please ask either the receptionist or the nurse supporting the clinic.
+If you wish to know if your appointment will be later than planned, please ask either the receptionist or the nurse supporting the clinic.
 They will be happy to help you.

 Follow up clinics (at the hospital)

 A follow up appointment will be arranged for you to attend a speciality clinic.
-At the clinic, the results of any tests or investigations will be discussed with you.
+At the follow up clinic, the results of any tests or investigations will be discussed with you.
 It may be helpful if a relative or friend accompanies you on this visit.

 A blood test is usually needed each time you attend the follow up clinic.
 This can be done 1 to 2 days before your appointment, either at your GP’s surgery or at the hospital (walk in clinics are available at Gloucestershire Royal and Cheltenham General Hospitals).
-You will be given a blood form after each appointment either by hand in clinic or by post.

 Telephone follow up appointment